tarquin-the-brave/blog/content/posts/re-learning-haskell-2.md

 where Rust is not [readable as text][idepost], where for the most part it is pretty good at being.

+# What Next?

-# TODO
+TODO

 - read more about Monad Transformers
 - As I said last time - "I could probably use the tools I've got and grind away to solve all the problems" - Learning more Haskell, along with data structures, mathematics, and patterns that can help in all languages is the goal.
-- Loop back through on
+- Loop back through
+  - perf
+  - more generic

 [valueofvalues]: https://www.youtube.com/watch?v=-6BsiVyC1kM
 [simplemadeeasy]: https://www.youtube.com/watch?v=oytL881p-nQ